olgaliak/seismic-deeplearning/contrib/segyconverter/README.md

 # Data normalization

 Usually, seismic data has a large range of amplitude, such as from -66858.68 to 68263.31 or from -9.64 to 9.75, because these values represent measure of subsurface reflectivity.
-In order to use this type of data for training a neural network, we must to put it within a reasonable range.
+In order to use this type of data for training a neural network, we must convert it to a specific range.
 Currently we are normalizing seismic data to be within [0, 1].

 ## Testing